Fudan-iGEM/2024-wiki/src/attributions.md

 * Software - Developed, implemented, and coded software programs.
 * Public Engagement - Led in education and inclusivity initiatives.
 * Conceptualization - Brainstormed and developed the project.
-* Background Research - Conducted scientific articles for background research.
+* Background Research - Read scientific articles for background research.
 * Writing - Authored software and reviewed materials.

 ----